 JH: Yeah, BIRD OF THE AIR is a lead I did that we shot a little over a year ago.
 It's a great cast - Buck Henry, Linda Emond, Judith Ivey.
 Margaret Whitton directed it - it's her directorial debut.
 Philippe [Rousselot] shot it, who won an Academy Award for A RIVER RUNS THROUGH IT.
 He is incredible.
 That comes out in September.
 42 West is the distribution company, out of New York.
 They did VICKY CRISTINA BARCELONA.
 (Pause.)
 You know, I actually did THE TREE OF LIFE, also,but I am only in the Director's Cut on the DVD.

 PC: How was the experience on THE TREE OF LIFE?
 What was working with Terrence Malick like?JH: You know, he's brilliant - but, he's very eccentric.

-JH: I wouldn't be surprised.
+PC: Didn't Sean Penn and he have some blow-outs over Malick focusing on the scenery and not on the acting in the scenes?JH: I wouldn't be surprised.
 I mean, you never know what's going to end up in the movie, anyway, with Malick - I'm just glad I'm in the Director's Cut.
 His work is an acquired taste, though, so you just have to be willing to watch a lot of landscape stuff and sit and relax and watch a lot of long, drifting shots.

 PC: THE TREE OF LIFE may very well win Best Picture next year and, of course, DAYS OF HEAVEN is a visual masterpiece.